seven5/seven5/develop.md

   </ul>
 </nav>

-*Note: A lot of this is speculative as we solidify the lingo and patterns.*
+> Editors note: A lot of this is speculative as we solidify the lingo and patterns.

 The following steps will create a basic blog application named "blargh":